 This hasn’t been my first prolonged period of time working from home, but this time things were different.
 Unlike the ‘before’ times when we were still able to go out, have people over, and travel this was the year where the line between work and home blurred to no recognition.

 According to CAMH burnout is “a state of emotional, physical and mental exhaustion caused by excessive and prolonged stress”.
-This type of burnout can make a person feel “emotionally drained and unable to function in the context of work and other aspects of life,” it can also reduce productivity and lower motivation making one feel “helpless, hopeless and resentful” (CAMH).
+This type of burnout can make a person feel “emotionally drained and unable to function in the context of work and other aspects of life.”
+It can also reduce productivity and lower motivation making one feel “helpless, hopeless and resentful” (CAMH).
 Personally, I thought I was doing quite well: it’s fine, I have work, I have a good bubble (however tiny), and I’m generally good at being alone, keeping myself busy.
-Reading this definition, however, really put things in perspective and explained the general feelings of apathy, exhaustion, and waves of uncontrollable anger living rent-free in my head (no doubt also fueled by the historic events happening one after another around the world).
+Reading this definition, however, really put things in perspective.
+This train of thought explained my general feelings of apathy, exhaustion, and waves of uncontrollable anger living rent-free in my head… No doubt also fueled by the historic events happening one after another around the world.

-Soon enough I began to feel claustrophobic in my home, annoyed with my plants, my cat, and bits of my home universe that used to give me joy.
-I needed to spend some time in a place that was safe and was not the walls I have been looking at all these months so my partner and I booked a last-minute AirBNB Christmas getaway a few hours out of the city.
-To minimize exposure to other people we stocked up on groceries from a local city supermarket, packed the car, and drove directly to the Christmas rental (house tour video here).
+Soon enough I began to feel claustrophobic in my home.
+I was annoyed with my plants, my cat, and bits of my home universe that used to give me joy.
+I needed to spend some time in a place that was safe and was not the walls I have been looking at all these months.
+So my partner and I booked a last-minute AirBNB Christmas getaway a few hours out of the city.
+To minimize exposure to other people we stocked up on groceries from a local city supermarket, packed the car, and drove directly to the rental (house tour video here).

-This wonderful Chapel AirBNB is located in Plympton-Wyoming, a small town about 3 hours outside of Toronto – a region that boasts with broad farm lands and features a lovely lake conservation area.
-Christmas Eve weather was a magical snowfall which led to a windy and a very cold day, making it challenging to explore the park and beach but seeing new nature and scenery was worth the freezing stroll.
+This wonderful Chapel AirBNB is located in Plympton-Wyoming, a small town about 3 hours outside of Toronto.
+The nearby area welcomes you with broad farmlands and a lovely conservation area.
+Christmas Eve weather was a magical snowfall.
+The next day was naturally a windy and a very cold day, making it challenging to explore the park and beach.
+But seeing new nature and scenery was worth the freezing stroll.

-This time has been about finding ways to give new dimensions to my regular environment, finding joy in having drinks at the dining table under candlelight, dressing up for dinner, or listening to the sound of a crackling fire (streaming on TV via Netflix).
-In this new space, we cooked together, ran around in the snow, and spent hours sipping cocktails by the fire – a kind of self-serve cozy bar that has nothing to do with my daily digital routine.
+This time has been about finding ways to give new dimensions to my regular environment and finding joy in having drinks at the dining table under candlelight.
+It has been about dressing up for dinner, or listening to the sound of a crackling fire (streaming on Netflix).
+In this new space, we cooked together, ran around in the snow, and spent hours sipping cocktails by the fire.
+A kind of self-serve cozy bar that has nothing to do with my daily digital routine.
 In time, some distress and apathy melted away.

-Our options to add colour back to our lives are still limited and it’s hard to tell how long we will be living through history but there are a handful of (band-aid) solutions that can help make this experience a little bit easier.
+Our options to add colour back into our lives are still limited and it’s hard to tell how long we’ll be living through history.
+But there are a handful of (band-aid) solutions that can help make this experience a little bit easier.
 I really like this Medium article that encourages self-care through a well-managed work routine.
 Click through for the complete read but the main points are: